tezos/tezos-mirror/docs/introduction/howtouse.rst

 Another important use of validation is to determine gas and storage limits.
-The node first simulates the execution of a Michelson program and takes trace of the amount of gas and storage.
+The node first simulates the execution of a Michelson program and tracks the amount of gas and storage that has been consumed.
-Then the client sends the transaction with the right limits for gas and storage based on that indicated by the node.
+Then the client sends the transaction with the right limits for gas and storage based on those indicated by the node.
-This is why we were able to submit transactions without specifying this limits, they were computed for us.
+This is why we were able to submit transactions without specifying these limits: they were computed for us.

 More information on validation can be found :ref:`here. <validation>`